mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * VMWare VMs appears as ENI in customer account
   * Natively, VMs have only access to resources in that particular VPC
   * [Other options](https://aws.amazon.com/blogs/architecture/augmenting-vmware-cloud-on-aws-workloads-with-native-aws-services/) might be configured to access to resources in multiple VPC in multiple accounts.
 It uses a VMWare component called VMWare Transit Connect (VTGW)
-* VMs can access all AWS Ressources in VPC (RDS for ex.) and all AWS Services through VPC private endpoints.
+* VMs can access all AWS Resources in VPC (RDS for ex.) and all AWS Services through VPC private endpoints.
 * Hybrid mode can be activated on SDDC to have a single pane of glass of all assets deployed on premises and on AWS.
 * Allows to seamlessly
   * migrate VMs on public cloud (storage & compute)
   * execute DR on public cloud
   * on-demand capacity for dev and test purposed for example.

-## Local Zones

-* in the console, go to EC2
-* in the menu go to Settings
-* go to the Zones tab to enable a local zone
-* when creating a subnet, select the local zone that was enabled
-* create resource in the local zone subnet

 ## Outpost